Takakiriy/typrm/README.md

 additionally specified in the parameter of the search command.

     $ typrm s \#ref: '${books}/manual/red_book_2021.pdf'  0  #// Folder command

+To execute the command, the working folder (current folder) must be set to the environment variable `TYPRM_COMMAND_FOLDER`.

 When you enter typrm shell and display the file path with the `#ref:` tag, the prompt changes to `keyword or number:`.